PSZSPT: a joint Planck and SPT-SZ cluster catalog: SPT-SZ photometry

 Figure~\ref{fig:sizemmf3_vs_sizespt} compares our recovered blind size to the size published by the SPT collaboration.
 Each histogram corresponds to clusters with the same size $\theta_c$ determined by the SPT collaboration.
 Our recovered sizes (red histograms) show no significant deviation from the size published by the SPT collaboration (vertical black line).
 The thick dashed vertical blue line shows the median of our recovered sizes, which is in good agreement with the SPT size.

 Figure~\ref{fig:fluxmmf3_vs_fluxspt} compares our blind SZ flux to the flux published by the SPT collaboration.
-The left panel shows that there is a good agreement between the two flux values at low flux ($Y^{0.75}\, {\rm SPT}<2 \times 10^{-4} \, {\rm arcmin}^2$), but that our blind flux is systematically over-estimated at high flux ($Y^{0.75}\, {\rm SPT}>2 \times 10^{-4} \, {\rm arcmin}^2$).
-The right panel shows the ratio of the two flux values: the over-estimation is about 10\% for $Y^{0.75}\, {\rm SPT}>2 \times 10^{-4} \, {\rm arcmin}^2$.
-Since the cluster size is correctly estimated, as shown in Figure~\ref{fig:sizemmf3_vs_sizespt}, we attribute this over-estimation to inadequate modeling of bright sources by the filter transfer function provided by the SPT collaboration, as discussed in Appendix~\ref{sec:filterfunc}.
+The left panel shows that there is good agreement between the two flux values at a low flux ($Y^{0.75}\, {\rm SPT}<2 \times 10^{-4} \, {\rm arcmin}^2$), but that our blind flux is systematically overestimated at a high flux ($Y^{0.75}\, {\rm SPT}>2 \times 10^{-4} \, {\rm arcmin}^2$).
+The right panel shows the ratio of the two flux values: The overestimation is about 10\% for $Y^{0.75}\, {\rm SPT}>2 \times 10^{-4} \, {\rm arcmin}^2$.
+Since the cluster size is correctly estimated, as shown in Figure~\ref{fig:sizemmf3_vs_sizespt}, we attribute this overestimation to the inadequate modeling of bright sources by the filter transfer function provided by the SPT collaboration, as discussed in Appendix~\ref{sec:filterfunc}.